keiran-rowell/keiran-rowell.github.io/_posts/2026-04-02-the-oxygen-apocalypse.md

 Enter the <span style="color:#BBDD66">cyanos</span>.

 Cyanobacteria had staged a metabolic coup with the light energy from their more powerful antenna.
-The cyanos departed from their ancient ancestors who were constrained to metabolic hydroien and sulfur sources.
+The cyanos departed from their ancient ancestors who were constrained to metabolic hydrogen and sulfur sources.
 For the cyanos, the abundant water they were suspended in became *food*.
 They prospered in resource-starved shallows, but were able to spread more widely, splitting the most plentiful fuel source on the planet.

 ### ...and the sea boiled